What Is Unsportsmanlike Conduct In Hockey?

-Hockey is a contact sport played on the ice so it is important for the National Hockey League to specify guidelines and rules for what is acceptable and what is unacceptable.
-The guidelines for unacceptable actions in hockey are referred to as unsportsmanlike conduct, which can be found under Rule 75 in the NHL Rulebook.
-Rule 75 explains that anyone involved in the teams, including the all of the players and coaches, are responsible for their behavior at all times, and must take precautionary measures to ensure that disorderly behavior is not exhibited.
-Referees make the decision of whether players are abiding by the rules or playing unsportsmanlike.
+Hockey is a contact sport, so it is important for the National Hockey League to specify guidelines and rules for what is acceptable.
+The guidelines for unacceptable actions in hockey are referred to as unsportsmanlike conduct, found under Rule 75 in the NHL Rulebook.
+Rule 75 explains that anyone involved with a team, including all of the players and coaches, is responsible for their behavior at all times and must take precautionary measures to ensure that disorderly behavior is not exhibited.
+Referees decide whether players are abiding by the rules or playing in an unsportsmanlike manner.

-A personal foul in hockey is any time a player violates any of the rules according to the NHL Rulebook deemed by the referee.
-Usually, personal fouls come from players being too aggressive on the ice, and potentially putting other players in danger.
+Unsportsmanlike conduct falls under the personal fouls category, but not all personal fouls are considered an unsportsmanlike conduct penalty.
+A personal foul in hockey is any time a player violates any of the rules according to the NHL Rulebook.
+Usually, personal fouls come from players being too aggressive on the ice and potentially putting other players in danger.
 This includes elbowing, interference, cross checking, tripping, etc. Depending on how bad the foul is, the player is given a penalty.

 What happens if a player gets a game misconduct penalty?